isabella232/campaign-learn.en/help/content-creation/create-and-design-email-deliveries.md

 level: Beginner
 ---

-# Design and create email deliveries
+# Create and design email deliveries

 Understand the process of creating an email delivery and learn how to design and personalize email content.